adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 categories: js
 ---

 A polyfill can be described as a piece of code that provides the technology that you expect the browser to provide natively, flattening the API landscape.
-I am a huge proponent of Outside-in Development, and so the idea of flattening or normalising the browsers appears to be a great idea.
-In reality however, this can be very problematic, particularly due to the frailty of the Host environment, the *browser*.
+I am a huge proponent of the outside-in approach to designing APIs, and so normalising browsers in this way appears to be a great idea.
+In reality however, this can be very problematic, particularly due to the frailty of the Host environment.
 David Mark sums up the problem:

 > "Use wrappers.
 Do *not* augment host objects.
 You don't own them and you certainly don't want to try to implement 100% of the standard functionality (just implement what you need).
 Besides host objects are allowed to throw exceptions just for *reading* their properties (and some do just that in IE)."